nh-server/switch-guide/docs/extras/updating.md

 1. Copy *the contents of* the Atmosphère `.zip` file to the root of your microSD card.
     - If you are prompted to overwrite files, do so.
 1. Eject the `UMS` device safely from within your computer's operating system.
-1. (If hekate is not on the latest version) update hekate via the steps below.
+1. (If your hekate is not on the latest version) update hekate via the steps below.

 ## Updating hekate